-LGD is measured using an internal LGD model for the purpose of EC calculations.
-The internal LGD model takes into account more types of collateral and is more sensitive to the collateralisation level than the Basel model.
+LGD is measured using an internal LGD model for the purpose of EC calculations and provisioning.
+The internal LGD model takes into account more types of collateral and is more sensitive to the collateralisation level than model defined in the Basel framework, and is calibrated to historical loss data.

-"Exposure at default" is an estimate of the amount outstanding (drawn amounts plus likely future drawdowns of yet undrawn lines) in case the borrower defaults.
-The Group uses the standard approach for estimating economic capital, but uses internal models for provisioning.
+Exposure at default ("EAD") is an estimate of the amount outstanding (drawn amounts plus likely future drawdowns of yet undrawn lines) in case the borrower defaults.
+The Group uses the standard approach for estimating risk exposure amount ("REA") and EC, but uses internal models for provisioning.